redhat-iot/iot-assettracking-demo/README.md

 Hypervisor requirements
 -----------------------
-The Container Development Kit requires a hypervisor to start the virtual machine on which the OpenShift cluster is provisioned.
-Make sure that the hypervisor of your choice is installed and enabled on your system before you start the Container Development Kit.
+The CDK requires a hypervisor to start the virtual machine on which the OpenShift cluster is provisioned.
+Make sure that the hypervisor of your choice is installed and enabled on your system before you start the CDK.

 Minishift embeds VirtualBox and VMware Fusion drivers so no additional steps are required to use them.
 However, other drivers (KVM and Xhyve) require manual installation.